NOVA-Team/docs/docs/NOVA Development/Development Workspace Setup.md

 - `./gradlew` on Linux or OS X.

 ## NOVA Core
-Setting up a NOVA Core development workspace is easy, although most contributers will need a wrapper workspace setup too.
+Setting up a NOVA Core development workspace is easy, here's how you do it:

-1. Clone [NOVA-Core] and cd to that directory
+1. Clone [NOVA-Core].
-2. Import the project as a Gradle project in IDEA or run `gradle eclipse`, depending on what IDE you use.

-## Minecraft Wrapper
-The NOVA Wrapper for Minecraft can be built in much the same way as NOVA Core, but, if you plan on modifying the source, you must create an extra file.

-1. Clone [NOVA-Core] and [NOVA-Core] (If you have not cloned NOVA-Core already).
-2. Go back to where you cloned NOVA-Wrapper-MC and run `gradle setupDecompWorkspace idea genIntellijRuns` if you use IntelliJ IDEA or `gradle setupDecompWorkspace eclipse` if you use Eclipse.
+2. Run `gradle setupDecompWorkspace idea` if you use IntelliJ IDEA or `gradle setupDecompWorkspace eclipse` if you use Eclipse.
 3. Append `-Dfml.coreMods.load=nova.core.wrapper.mc18.NovaMinecraftCore` for MC v1.8 or `-Dfml.coreMods.load=nova.core.wrapper.mc17.NovaMinecraftCore` for MC v1.7 to the VM arguments of your run configurations.

 [NOVA-Core]: https://github.com/NOVA-Team/NOVA-Corew